functionless/eventual-website/docs/reference/unit-testing.md

 [Tasks](./orchestration/task.md) are functions that are executed within the context of an Eventual workflow.
 They can be tested in the same way as regular functions, with the exception of tasks that use the asyncResult and heartbeat intrinsic functions.
 These tasks are currently not supported and can be tracked in this issue: https://github.com/functionless/eventual/issues/167.

-### Call an Task from within a Test
+### Call a task from within a Test

-To test an task, you can import it from your source code and call it with the desired input arguments, just like any other function.
+To test a task, you can import it from your source code and call it with the desired input arguments, just like any other function.
 Then, you can make assertions about the output or the side effects of the task.
 For example:

 ```ts
 import { myTask } from "../src/index.js";